pikaju/flutter-braintree/README.md

 As of version `0.1.0`, you must [migrate to AndroidX.](https://flutter.dev/docs/development/packages-and-plugins/androidx-compatibility)
 In `/app/build.gradle`, set your `minSdkVersion` to at least `21`.

-#### PayPal
+#### PayPal / Venmo

-In order for your Drop-in to support PayPal payments, you must allow for PayPal's browser switch by adding an intent filter to your `AndroidManifest.xml` (inside the `<application>` body):
+In order for your Drop-in to support PayPal or Venmo payments, you must allow for the browser switch by adding an intent filter to your `AndroidManifest.xml` (inside the `<application>` body):
 ```xml
 <activity android:name="com.braintreepayments.api.BraintreeBrowserSwitchActivity"